 Chocolate Praline Filling

-First, we start by preparing the filling, which needs to be refrigerated 30-40 minutes before using.
+First, we start by preparing the filling, which needs to be refrigerated 30-40 minutes before use.

 To make the filling, bring almond milk to a boil and pour it over chopped dark chocolate.
 Once the chocolate has melted and is combined with the almond milk, stir in the praline paste.
 You can find our recipe for Praline Paste here.